Implementation Science Concentration

 1. Define implementation science

-2. Identify proven interventions for improving disease prevention, diagnosis, and treatment
+2. Identify and appraise evidence-based interventions to improve disease prevention, diagnosis, and treatment

-3. Determine barriers to and facilitators of the adoption, implementation, and sustainability of evidence-based interventions
+3. Assess the barriers and facilitators influencing the adoption, implementation, and sustainability of evidence-based interventions

-4. Explain the methodological approaches used to enhance the adoption, implementation, and sustainability of evidence-based health interventions in routine practice
+4. Explain methodological approaches to enhance the adoption, implementation, and sustainability of evidence-based interventions in routine practice

 Quantitative Methods Competencies

-2. Determine the mechanisms and contextual factors that mediate and moderate the impact of health interventions, implementation strategies, and policies in routine practice
+2. Determine the mechanisms and contextual factors that mediate and moderate the effects of health interventions, implementation strategies, and policies

 Qualitative and Mixed Methods Competencies

-1. Use qualitative and mixed methods to plan or evaluate an implementation science program
+1. Employ appropriate qualitative and mixed methods to design and evaluate implementation science programs and studies

-2. Critically assess the use of qualitative and mixed methods to elicit the experiences and perspectives of shareholders planning, delivering, or receiving health interventions, implementation strategies, or policies
+2. Critically assess the use of qualitative and mixed methods to elicit shareholder experiences and perspectives in the planning, delivery, and receipt of health interventions, implementation strategies, and policies

-1. Apply policy translation methods for planning, evaluating, and disseminating health interventions, implementation strategies, and policies
+1. Apply policy translation methods to plan, evaluate, and disseminate health interventions, implementation strategies, and policies

-2. Critically evaluate evidence synthesis, program evaluation, and economic evaluation for planning, assessing, and disseminating health interventions, implementation strategies, and policies
+2. Critically evaluate evidence synthesis, program evaluation, and economic evaluation methods to inform the planning, assessment, and dissemination of health interventions, implementation strategies, and policies